scale-y-reverse

 none |

-Pair (lo, hi) clipping the trained domain, or none for automatic limits. |
+Pair (lo, hi) clipping the trained domain, or none for automatic limits.
+Either element may be auto to keep the trained bound on that side. |

 breaks |